ros-navigation/docs.nav2.org/docs/getting_started/navigation_concepts/environmental_representation.md

 ## Costmap Filters { #environmental-representation-costmap-filters }

-Imagine, you’re annotating a map file (or any image file) in order to have a specific action occur based on the location in the annotated map.
+Imagine, you're annotating a map file (or any image file) in order to have a specific action occur based on the location in the annotated map.
 Examples of marking/annotating might be keep out zones to avoid planning inside, or have pixels belong to maximum speeds in marked areas.
 This annotated map is called "filter mask".
 Just like a mask overlaid on a surface, it can or cannot be same size, pose and scale as a main map.
 The main goal of filter mask - is to provide the ability of marking areas on maps with some additional features or behavioral changes.

 Costmap filters are a costmap layer-based approach of applying spatial-dependent behavioral changes, annotated in filter masks, into the Nav2 stack.
 Costmap filters are implemented as costmap plugins.
 These plugins are called "filters" as they are filtering a costmap by spatial annotations marked on filter masks.
-In order to make a filtered costmap and change a robot’s behavior in annotated areas, the filter plugin reads the data coming from the filter mask.
+In order to make a filtered costmap and change a robot's behavior in annotated areas, the filter plugin reads the data coming from the filter mask.
 This data is being linearly transformed into a feature map in a filter space.
 Having this transformed feature map along with a map/costmap, any sensor data and current robot coordinate filters can update the underlying costmap and change the behavior of the robot depending on where it is.
 For example, the following functionality could be made by use of costmap filters: